kumardeveshjha/Python_Series/Supplimentory/supplimentory.md

 # What is a iterator

 A iterator is an object that allows the programmer to traverse through a sequence of data without having to store the entire data into memory.
-Like it takes a sigle data at a single time and load it to the memory and perform any operation task and remove it from memory and continue this process. this helps in memory optimization.
+Like it takes a single data at a single time and load it to the memory and perform any operation task and remove it from memory and continue this process. this helps in memory optimization.

 use sys module